CRollins6020/CRollins6020/Training-Materials/create-a-dashboard-in-apache-superset.md

     - Set `X-axis` to `country`
     - Set `Y-axis` to `SUM(revenue)`
 3. Click `Run` to preview the chart
-4. Click `Save` and name your chart:
+4. Use the `Save` button to name your chart:
    📄 _“Revenue by Country”_

 📸 *[Insert screenshot: Bar Chart in Explore View]*